Frequently Asked Questions

 .....HOW MUCH WILL THE ENTIRE ADOPTION PROCESS COST US?

-The cost of a completed adoption can vary depending on the adoption agency and legal fees involved, facilitation and counseling fees, the financial assistance for the birthmother, and where you and the birthmother reside.
-Some states allow the adoptive family to assist the birthmother with pregnancy-related expenses.
+The cost of a completed adoption can vary depending on the adoption agency and legal fees involved, facilitation and counseling fees, the financial assistance for the birthmother, and where you and the potential birthmother reside.
+Most states allow the adoptive family to assist the expectant mother with pregnancy-related expenses.
 These expenses might include rent, food, utilities, medical, counseling, transportation, and maternity clothing.
-Most birthmothers who contact adoption professionals have some form of medical insurance, or have or are eligible for public assistance.
-The estimated average contribution toward birthmother expenses (when allowed) is ranges from $0 - $15,000.00 approximately .
-The current national average cost of domestic adoption ranges from $20,000 to $45,000.00.
+Most potential birthmothers who contact adoption professionals have or are eligible for public assistance or have private medical insurance.
+The estimated average contribution toward birthmother expenses (when allowed) is ranges from $0 - $15,000 approximately.
+The current national average cost of domestic adoption ranges from $25,000 to $50,000.

 <Return to Questions>